ssp21/ssp21-spec/ssp21.md

     * The responder transmits the previously prepared *Reply Handshake Begin*

-Upon receiving a *Session Data* message (with n == 0):
+##### Handling Session Auth Request

-1. The responder verifies that the *pending session* has been initialized.
+1. The responder verifies that the *pending session* is initialized and valid.

 2. The responder uses the *pending session* to validate the message.
 The validation procedure is identical to an active session, with the exception that the nonce is required to be zero.

-3. The responder uses the *pending session* to transmit a *Session Data* message with nonce equal to zero.
+3. The responder uses the *pending session* to transmit a *Session Auth Reply* message with nonce equal to zero.
 The responder may optionally transfer user data in this message.
 If no user data is available, then the user data shall be empty.
 All of the fields are calculated in the same manner as an active session, with the exception that the nonce is fixed to zero.